-With the current epidemic of dry eyes, it is no surprise that over 50% of contact lens wearers fail within the first year - mainly due to contact lens-related discomfort.
-Popular disposable lenses are made from soft, water-loving (hydrophilic) materials which literally soak up your available tears and can aggravate dry eyes.
+With the current epidemic of dry eyes, it is no surprise that over 50% of contact lens wearers fail within the first year.
+This is mainly due to contact lens-related discomfort.
+Popular disposable lenses are made from soft, water-loving (hydrophilic) materials.
+But these literally soak up your available tears and can aggravate dry eyes.

 This might sound obvious but dry eye treatment is often ignored.
 Do not just reach for eye drops.
 All they do is mask the underlying problem and often fail.